bdurand/attribute_guard/README.md

 ### Modes

 The default behavior when a locked attribute is changed is to add a validation error to the record.
 You can change this behavior with the `mode` option when locking attributes.
+You still need to validate the record to trigger the locked attribute check, regardless of the mode.

 ```ruby
 class MyModel